-SiteGround was started in 2003 as a really small business but today they host around 250,000 websites (numbers change by the day).
+The founders started SiteGround in 2003 as a tiny business, but today they host around 250,000 websites (numbers change by the day).
 They provide shared hosting for small businesses and blogs, cloud hosting, dedicated servers and reseller hosting.

 Datacenters Covering Major Locations World-wide

-They have data centers and offices both in the US, Europe and Asia-Pacific, which is important because of speed.
-The US database in Chicago is best suited for North America, South America and Africa.
+They have data centers and offices both in the US, Europe, and Asia-Pacific, which is vital because of speed.
+The US database in Chicago is best suited for North America, South America, and Africa.

 I Ran Some Speed Tests